 ONLINE: Go to My Account and login.
 Follow the directions under your account information to pay fines using a credit card.

-Fine-free status is available to Hudson patrons age 60 and older for most library materials.
-The only exceptions will be Hot Picks.
+Fine-free status is available for most Hudson-owned library materials, with the exception of Hot Picks, and Tech & Music-To-Go.
+Patrons will be charged the replacement cost for items that are 30 days overdue.
 Patrons may still incur fines from resource materials borrowed from other libraries.
-For more information about this new library program or to confirm your fine-free status, please contact the library at 330-653-6658 x1040.
+For more information about fine-free status, please contact the library at 330-653-6658 x 1040.